kfarooque/CongressApiResearch/Explore_ModelTopics_R/README.md

   * `INPUT_ROOT` = root path with input results.txt files and bills in deeper subfolders (often `../DownloadResults/data/*`)
   * `TRAIN_ROOT` = root path for LDA model results (will append subfolder `/k#`, where # is number of clusters used)
   * `OUTPUT_ROOT` = root path for output scored results
-3. Run steps in order (step 01 can be skipped if files are already imported):
+3. Run remaining steps in order (step 01 can be skipped if files are already imported):
   ```
   source("01_ImportData.R")
   source("02_ModelTopics.R")